 The most common use of konjac flour in baking is as a thickener.
 It can be added to pie fillings and puddings to improve their texture from watery to viscous with little work.
-Use 1 teaspoon of konjac flour to gel up to 1 cup of food and be sure to mix it with a cold liquid, such as water or other ingredients from your dish, before incorporating this mixture into hot fillings to prevent clumping.
+Use 1 teaspoon of konjac flour to gel up to 1 cup of liquid, so use less if you're looking for a softer texture.
+Be sure to mix it with a cold liquid, such as water or other ingredients from your dish, before incorporating this mixture into hot fillings to prevent clumping.
 Konjac flour works when heated, so if you are mixing it with cold pie filling, it will not gel immediately.

 Konjac Flour Tips

 When using konjac flour as a thickener, measure the konjac flour carefully and don't be tempted to add more than needed, as this can ruin an item by making it overly thick or hard.
 Konjac flour can be boiled, but extended boiling after adding konjac flour can cause it to become runny and lose its viscosity once the item cools.
 If thickening a sauce, pie filling or pudding, do not boil the mixture for more than one minute after adding the konjac flour.